Avishek2690/SAP-ABAP-Search-Help-Project/README.md

 In many SAP business processes, users need quick access to delivery-related information while entering or searching for documents.

-Instead of maintaining separate search helps for:

-- Delivery Header Data (LIKP)
-- Delivery Item Data (LIPS)

-a Collective Search Help was designed to provide both datasets through a single search interface.
+Instead of maintaining separate search helps for Delivery Header Data (LIKP) and Delivery Item Data (LIPS), a Collective Search Help was designed to provide both datasets through a single search interface.

 This approach improves user experience and reduces navigation complexity.